fhyy/MF2063-ESS-NW-CAR/bbb-car-controller/linux_configurations/README.md

-This folder contains configuration files for the Beagle Bone Black with hostname bbb-car-controller
+This folder contains configuration files for the Beagle Bone Black with hostname bbb-car-controller Furthermore, make sure the sudoers file in the target beaglebone looks like the example sudoers file in this folder!

 FILE			PLACE IN LINUX FILESYSTEM hostname		/etc/hostname